nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 ````
 #### Steps
 - Used DISTINCT function wrapped with COUNT function to find the total number of days visited by each customer.
-- Used GROUP BY and ORDER BY functions as aggregate function to keep number of times visited in descending order.
+- Used GROUP BY and ORDER BY functions as aggregate function to keep the number of times visited in descending order.

 #### ANSWER